Culture of Fiji: Literature

 The emergence of Fiji's literature (as distinct from oral literature) coincides with the country's transition to independence in 1970.
 Among the first published works of Fijian literature, in the late 1960s and early 1970s, were Raymond Pillai's short stories (in English) and Pio Manoa's poetry (in English and in Fijian).
 More recent notable Fiji writers include Satendra Nandan (poet and novelist), Sudesh Mishra (poet), Larry Thomas (playwright), and Joseph Veramo (novelist).

+Christmas

+Christmas is an official holiday of Fiji.
+It is a special time of celebration, observed by the majority of the Fijian people.
+They wear local unique attires, symbolising the celebration of new beginnings.
+The lovo, a type of earth oven, is the main form of meal preparation and includes a traditional feast of staples such as fish, taro and pork.
+Most resorts are erected with Christmas decorations and put on special events for the holiday season.
+In cities such as Nadi and Suva, Western-style Christmas decorations can be seen in outdoor public spaces.